bbresearcher/web3/README.md

-## A repository for WEB3 101 and things I have learned. to share my learning journey<br/>
+## A repository for WEB3 101 and things I have learned to share my learning journey<br/>
 ## NB!!!
 All information is as I understand it but please verify the correctness of it, this repository is not meant to be an authoritative source of information.
 ## Concepts
 ### What is ETH 2.0